-- An applicant must have exhausted high-school curricula options in the subject he or she wishes to take at Reed, or have demonstrated a serious and sustained interest in a subject not offered at the high school.
+- An applicant must have exhausted high-school curricula options in the subject they wish to take at Reed, or have demonstrated a serious and sustained interest in a subject not offered at the high school.

 - An applicant should present excellent academic and personal records.

-- An applicant must be enrolled concurrently in high school.
+- An applicant must be enrolled at least half time concurrently in high school.

 - If accepted, matriculants must commit to taking a class for the full academic year.